nubenetes/awesome-kubernetes/docs/gitops.md

 - [atlassian.com: Is GitOps the next big thing in DevOps?](https://www.atlassian.com/git/tutorials/gitops)
 - [cloudbees.com: What is GitOps?](https://www.cloudbees.com/gitops/what-is-gitops)
 - [dzone: What Is GitOps, Really?](https://dzone.com/articles/what-is-gitops-really) This article will help you understand what GitOps really is as a strategy for development, and its benefits over other CI/CD approaches
-- [Continuous GitOps, the way to do DevOps in Kubernetes](https://medium.com/@imarunrk/continuous-gitops-the-way-to-do-devops-in-kubernetes-896b0ea1d0fb) Continuous GitOps, the new age DevOps practice to increase the delivery velocity by achieving an end to end “Git source of truth” with Zero manual changes into the Kubernetes cluster
+- [Continuous GitOps, the way to do DevOps in Kubernetes](https://medium.com/@imarunrk/continuous-gitops-the-way-to-do-devops-in-kubernetes-896b0ea1d0fb) Continuous GitOps, the new age DevOps practice to increase the delivery velocity by achieving an end to end “Git source of truth” with Zero manual changes into the Kubernetes cluster.

 ## Git Repositories Structures
 - [GitOps: How to Ops Your Git the Right Way 🌟](https://dzone.com/articles/gitops-how-to-ops-your-git-the-right-way) In this article we’ll look into the specifics of creating Git repositories structures  —  the very core of the GitOps approach.